This article is part 2 of our 3-part series on Café Sustainability. To read part 1, click here.

 A better solution for disposable cups

-Beyond July, we are rolling out paper cups with a new technology through Detpak.
+Beyond July, we are rolling out paper cups with a new technology through Detpak’s RecycleMe program.

 Detpak have integrated Smartplanet Technologies lining into paper cups.
 The film lining is a calcium carbonate-polyethylene mix.
 The lining is fully separable from paper at waste-disposal partner plants.
-The paper-based lining can then be fully recycled (up to seven times).
+The cup paper fibre can then be fully recycled into paper products (up to seven times).
 The mineral-plastic film lining is the only waste then generated that is not recyclable (this is only around 6% of the cup meaning over 90% has been diverted from landfill!).

 The major benefits of this technology include:

 - No major carbon emissions are produced from the cup itself (it can be 80% reused, and not ‘composted’)

 - The technology to separate and recycle the cup is is part of existing recycling infrastructure with collection facilitated by Shred-X

 What else can we do?

 Ideally, we’d eliminate all plastics in disposable items!
 At the very least, we are going to do our best to reduce it.
 So, for plastic free July, we are going to try several things in our own espresso bar: